mikemeyer186/minecraft-server/README.md

 ## Prerequisites

 -   Server with Docker and Docker Compose installed
--   Alternatively, you can run the server on your local machine
+-   Alternatively, you can run it on your local machine
 -   Git installed to clone the repository
 -   Python3 (optional, if you want to run mcstatus)